 It suggests the question: is it Zettelkasten that made Luhmann successful, or is it that he was relentlessly focused on problems he cared about, and Zettelkasten was the set of cognitive processes that he designed for his brain and his problems?

 These systems are seductive because writing notes feels like work.
 You can see yourself filling out holes in your knowledge!
-It constantly feels like you're on the verge of achieving a dense enough network of facts and links from which novel insight and value will emerge.
+It constantly feels like you're on the verge of achieving a dense enough network of facts and links from which novel insight and a PhD thesis will emerge.
 To cut through this, let's revisit some of the general cognitive problems you might be facing, so that you can evaluate how to pick and choose the best parts from these systems for yourself.

 The point is that we start learning about the world by collecting data and observations.
 Babies learn language not by being told formal rules of grammar but by copying what people say to them.
 Children learn to ride bikes by using training wheels, not by studying the physics of the wheel.
 Even when studying advanced abstract mathematics, one of the first things you do is to use concrete examples to illustrate.